fzayguler/Prising-Algorithm-for-dsa-dma/README.md

 ### Prising Function

-Finally  prising of each article is calculated bu this formula
+Finally  prising of each article is calculated by this formula:

 Price of article   = sum (GoogleAddPrice (ngram) x if/idf(monogram)) + TextReadibility x cte